jEnbuska/none-dux/README.md

 }
 ```

-if you want to add type checking add 'shape' as second argument for nonedux function call':
+if you want to add type checking use **shape** as second argument for nonedux function call':
 ```
 /*
 The only effect is that you will get console warnings during development, when shape breaks specification.